alpaddesai/RevenueGeneratingProjectsLabExperience/README.md

 # Coding Firmware For Xilinx

-The project provides introduction to coding Algorithms focused on Combinatorial Optimizations

-All images are custom by Alpa D. Desai or have references
+The project provides introduction to coding Algorithms focused on firmware for Xilinx FPGAs All images are custom by Alpa D. Desai or have references

 ## Applications of Firmware
 ![image](AllegroSchematicHDL_Certificate.jpg)